Rajnanchari/Devops-Srinivas/GIt.md

 Fetch :
 Downloads changes from the remote repository but does not merge them into your local branch.
 It updates your local tracking branches .

-What is git stash ?
+### What is git stash ?
      Git stash is a command that allows you to temporarily save changes in your working directory without committing them .

      It essentially "stashes" your uncommitted changes away , allowing you to switch branches or perform other tasks without losing your work.
-Later , you can "unstash" these changes and continue working . git stash : Save your local modifications (staging and working directory ) to a new stash git stash list : View the list of stashed changes git stash pop : Apply the most recent stash and remove it from the stash list git stash apply : apply the most recent stash to working directory without removing it from stash list git stash apply {n} : apply the specific stash from stash list git stash clear : remove all stashes from the stash list What is github ? and how it defers from git ?
+Later , you can "unstash" these changes and continue working .

+ #### git stash : Save your local modifications (staging and working directory ) to a new stash
+      git stash list : View the list of stashed changes

+      git stash pop : Apply the most recent stash and remove it from the stash list

+      git stash apply : apply the most recent stash to working directory without removing it from stash list

+      git stash apply {n} : apply the specific stash from stash list

+      git stash clear : remove all stashes from the stash list
+### What is github ? and how it defers from git ?
     Git is a version control system that lets you manage and keep track of your source code history .
 Github is a cloud-based hosting service that lets you manage git repositories

-What is fork ?
+### What is fork ?
     In github, a fork is a copy of repository that allows users to move changes without affecting the original project.
+  ### git commmads:

-git rm --cached : This command is used to remove files from the staging area without deleting them from the working directory git rm --force : This command is used to forcibly remove files from both the staging area and working directory git commit -am "msg" : It ommits and add the files at a time (existed files only) git clone -b branch_name "url" : to clone from specific branch git push origin --set-upstream origin test : to push after creation of branch
+    git rm --cached : This command is used to remove files from the staging area without deleting them from the working directory.

+    git rm --force : This command is used to forcibly remove files from both the staging area and working directory.

+    git commit -am "msg" : It ommits and add the files at a time (existed files only).

+    git clone -b branch_name "url" : to clone from specific branch.

+     git push origin --set-upstream origin test : to push after creation of branch.

-git restore :
+#### git restore :
      restore specified paths in the working tree with some contents from a restore source.
 If a path is tracked but does not exist in the restore source , it will be removed to match the source

-Syntax : git restore --staged file-name git revert : to come back from the local repository to staging area
+       Syntax : git restore --staged file-name
+### git revert :
+      to come back from the local repository to staging area

        Syntax: git revert commit-id

        (or)

          git revert commitid commitid

-Pull requests :
+### Pull requests :
      When merging pull requests you can allow any combination of merge commits , squashing or rebasing .
 At least one option must be enabled .
 If you have linear history enabled on any protected branch , you must enable squashing or rebasing .

-Changing a commit message (Amend): If a commit message contains unclear , incorrect or sensitive information , you can ammend it locally and push a new commit with a new message to github .
+  ### Changing a commit message (Amend): If a commit message contains unclear , incorrect or sensitive information , you can ammend it locally and push a new commit with a new message to github .
 You can also change a commit msg to add missing information .

     Syntax: git commit --amend -m "new msg"
+    (or)
-(or) git commit --amend (this will open your default text editor (eg: vim , nano),allowing you to edit the commit)
+     git commit --amend (this will open your default text editor (eg: vim , nano),allowing you to edit the commit)

-Commit Polocies : "jira :123 newly added file"
+      ommit Polocies : "jira :123 newly added file"

-git tag :
+### git tag :
      git has the ability to tag specific points in a repository's history as being important .

-typically, people use this functionality to mark release points (v1.0 , v2.0 and so on) What if i want to access a particualr commit ?
+    typically, people use this functionality to mark release points (v1.0 , v2.0 and so on)

+### What if i want to access a particualr commit ?

      You don't have to remember the entire hexcode (Commit ID) of that commit

      You can use commit tags as aliases and keep the track of different commits .

      Commit tags provide an alias for commit id

      git tag -a 'annotation' -m "msg"

       you also view all the tags you have created

      git tag

      you can push your tags to remote repository

      git push --tags

-Cherry-pick :
+### Cherry-pick :
     By using cherry-pick we can copy the commit id from one branch to another branch

      (or)

      git cherry-pick in git means choosing a commit from one branch and applying it to another branch .

      " git cherry-pick commit id "

-Rebase :
+### Rebase :
     git rebase is used to integrate the changes from branch to another .